-on material payoffs and norm compliance: agents experience a disutility when they violate a social norm, due to the social disapproval or stigma they receive for breaking the norm (e.g., Bicchieri, 2005; Krupka and Weber, 2013).
-We further assume that, in the context of the game studied here, the norm prescribes that Player B chooses the CP.10 When a player chooses the EP, they experience a disutility equal to the (positive) difference in appropriateness between choosing the CP and choosing the EP.
+Literature in behavioral economics has documented that agents care about more than material payoffs.
+We adopt a norm-based utility function framework in which utility depends on material payoffs and norm compliance: agents experience a disutility when they violate a social norm, due to the social disapproval or stigma they receive for breaking the norm (e.g., Bicchieri, 2005; Krupka and Weber, 2013).
+We further assume that, in the context of the game studied here, the norm prescribes that the agent chooses the CP.11 When a player chooses the EP, they experience a disutility equal to the (positive) difference in appropriateness between choosing the CP and choosing the EP.
 The larger this difference, the stronger the relative stigma for choosing the EP over the CP.
 Crucially, below we will assume that the strength of this stigma depends on whether choosing the EP incurs punishment.

 In the game, the agent chooses one action under no punishment $(a{NoPun} \in \{CP, EP\})$, and one action under punishment $(a{Pun} \in \{CP, EP\})$.
 Without punishment, the agent receives $\pi(CP) = 8$ and $\pi(EP) = 12$.
-The principal decides whether to impose a fee $f \in \{0, 2\}$, which is implemented only if the agent chooses $a{Pun} = EP$.
+The principal decides whether to impose a fee